Toronto St. Michael's Majors

-The Toronto St. Michael's Majors were a major junior ice hockey team in the Ontario Hockey League, based in Toronto, Ontario, Canada.
+The Toronto St. Michael's Majors were a Canadian major junior ice hockey team in the Ontario Hockey League, based in Toronto, Ontario.
 The most recent franchise was revived on August 15, 1996.
 In 2007, the team relocated to Mississauga, Ontario and became the Mississauga St. Michael's Majors until 2012.
 The hockey program was founded and operated by St. Michael's College School in 1906, and adopted the name "Majors" in 1934, and was commonly referred to as St. Mike's Majors.

 History

 The St. Michael's College Hockey Team was established in 1906 when the team joined the junior division of the Ontario Hockey Association.
 The team was not known as the St. Michael's Majors until 1934, and also had the informal nickname of the "Irish".
 The school team played for 55 years until 1961 before suspending operations.

 St. Michael's revived the Majors (Junior A Tier I) hockey team for the 1997–98 season in the Ontario Hockey League.
 In total, over one hundred St. Michael's Majors alumni have gone on to play in the National Hockey League, including 13 members of the Hockey Hall of Fame.